skg-if/interoperability-framework/docs/grant.md

 ```

 ### `identifiers`
 *List* (recommended):  Objects representing external identifiers for the entity.

-Each object is structured as follows.
+Each object is structured as follows:

 - `scheme` *String* (mandatory): The scheme for the external identifier.
 - `value` *String* (mandatory): The external identifier.